diegoguardiola/browser-game/README.md

 ### MVP Criteria

-- Defender must be able to navifgate side to side and shoot projectile
-- Invaders must be able to navigate predetermined path and shoot projectile
+- Defender must be able to navifgate side to side and shoot projectile -Invaders must be able to traverse path until touchdown
 - Projectiles that hit any character must either kill the invader or kill the defender and end the game

 ### Post-MVP Plans

+- Invaders must be able to navigate predetermined path and shoot projectile
 - Creat voxelated structures which protect the defender
 - Create new levels with increased difficulty by either increasing number of invaders, travel speed, frequency of projectiles, or any combination of the three.